Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

            echo web: python app.py > Procfile

 4. Add your environment variables.
-This can be done by going to the 'Settings' tab and click 'Reveal Config Vars' and add the following variables
+This can be done by going to the 'Settings' tab and clicking 'Reveal Config Vars' and adding the following variables

           IP <0.0.0.0>
           MONGO_DBNAME <ghibli_theories>
           MONGO_URI <mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority>
           SECRET_KEY <your_secret_key>

-5. Ensure that recent files have been added, committed and pushed to your GitHub repository
+5. Ensure that recent files have been added, committed, and pushed to your GitHub repository

-6. At the top of the heroku site, click on *Deploy*.
+6. At the top of the Heroku site, click on *Deploy*.
 Choose automatic deploys to your Github account and repo name.
 Once this is done, you can open the app.

 ## Github